Philipp Meyer: Career

+After the publication of The Son, Meyer decided to explore work in Hollywood as a sideline to writing books.
+He developed The Son as a television show and co-founded a production company (which was dissolved after a few years).
+In a 2023 interview with Ryan Holiday, Meyer said he found it almost impossible to balance working in television with writing books and that he had returned to writing books.
+Also that he had spent the majority of the previous decade working on his third novel, The City.

+AMC adapted The Son as a television series starring Pierce Brosnan which ran for several seasons.
+Showtime and Amazon adapted American Rust into a television show starring Jeff Daniels.
+The second season premiered in 2024.

 American Rust

 The bulk of American Rust was written during Meyer's time at the Michener Center (2005–2008).
 In December 2007 the novel was acquired by Spiegel & Grau, a Random House imprint.
 American Rust was eventually acquired by publishers in 23 countries and translated into 17 languages.
-It is a third person, stream-of-consciousness narrative influenced, according to Meyer, by writers such as James Joyce, William Faulkner, Virginia Woolf, and James Kelman.
+It is a third person, stream of consciousness narrative influenced, according to Meyer, by writers such as James Joyce, William Faulkner, Virginia Woolf, and James Kelman.

 American Rust was a winner of the Los Angeles Times Book Prize (2009).
 Reviewers in the UK's The Daily Telegraph, The Plain Dealer in Cleveland, and Dayton Daily News have suggested it fits the category of "Great American Novel".